There are now 3 possible online modes for units:

-- Students are able to (1) explain the goals of research in audiology and related fields; (2) explain the process of planning research, including determination of research needs, literature searching, critical appraisal of previous research, wide consultation, estimation of achievability of research goals and contingency planning; (3) explain the process of budgeting for research; (4) explain the processes of data collection and analysis, and the importance of an unbiased approach and appropriate statistical analysis; (5) explain the importance of ethics in research and research design, the many issues that impact on ethical research processes and data management, and the importance of the research proposal and ethics committee clearance before research; (6) use this understanding of research processes to conduct a novel piece of research; and (7) produce a professionally written report of research, and present the material in seminar format to a group of peers, including suggestions for future research.
+Students are able to (1) explain the goals of research in audiology and related fields; (2) explain the process of planning research, including determination of research needs, literature searching, critical appraisal of previous research, wide consultation, estimation of achievability of research goals and contingency planning; (3) explain the processes of data collection and analysis, and the importance of an unbiased approach and appropriate statistical analysis; (4) use this understanding of research processes to conduct a novel piece of research; and (5) produce a professionally written report of research, and present the material in seminar format to a group of peers, including suggestions for future research.

-- Typically this unit is assessed in the following ways: (1) continuous assessments; (2) presentations of research proposal and budget; (3) ethics application; (4) final written research report; and (5) seminar presentation of research.
+Indicative assessments in this unit are as follows: (1) final written research report and (2) seminar presentation of final research data.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Associate Professor Helmy Mulders

 - Enrolment in90540 Master of Clinical Audiologyand Successful completion of48 points in your chosen degree

 - highly variable depending on project, but assumed to be equivalent to 4 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.